 Prepare for candid shots with the right lens

-Whether you’re the official photographer, a friend, or a family member looking to supplement the day’s photos, it’s important to have the right lens.
+Whether you’re the official photographer, a friend, or a family member looking to supplement the day’s photos, it’s important to have the right lens if you’re looking for candid wedding photos.
 You want to capture emotion without disrupting the moment, and that means you need a telephoto lens that can capture detail and let in plenty of light without a flash.
 The key is to be unobtrusive.
 The surest way to disrupt the action is to get too close with your camera or shine a big flash.

 Wedding day moments to capture with your camera

 Every moment of the big day—from hair and makeup with the bridesmaids to farewell for the honeymoon—has the potential for excellent candid photography.
-Be sure to add the following to your shot list:
+Be sure to add the following to your candid wedding photo shot list: